 What is compulsory acquisition?

-Compulsory acquisition of land refers to the right of the government to acquire land that is privately owned.
-The right stems from the ‘doctrine of tenure’ adopted from English common law.
-It means to hold or possess land ‘of’ or ‘from’ another.
-The underlying principle of the doctrine is that all land ultimately belonged to the monarch, which was given to others via a ‘grant’.
-Australia’s laws and policies have evolved significantly since adopting the common law, however compulsory acquisition remains.
-Accordingly, ownership of land in Australia is subject to the right of the government to ‘take back’ or acquire the land or part of it.
-This may sound extreme but fortunately, the Constitution requires that any acquisition must be on ‘just terms’.
+Although Australia’s laws and policies have evolved significantly since adopting the common law, compulsory acquisition still remains.
+Accordingly, land ownership in Australia is subject to the right of the government to ‘take back’ or acquire the land, or part of it.
+While this may sound extreme, the Constitution fortunately requires that any acquisition must occur on ‘just terms’.

 What happens if I receive an acquisition notice (Notice of Intention)?